 The Company recognises and embraces the benefits of having a diverse Board, and sees diversity at Board level as an essential element in maintaining a competitive advantage.
 As such, the Company adopted a board diversity policy in August 2013.
-In achieving a truly diverse Board, candidates with different talents, skills, knowledge, regional, industry and professional experience, cultural and educational background, race, age, gender and other qualities will be selected as members of the Board.
+A truly diverse Board will include differences in the talents, skills, knowledge, regional, industry and professional experience, cultural and educational background, race, age, gender and other qualities of the members of the Board.
 Selection of candidates is based on a range of diversity perspectives.
 The ultimate decision is based on merit and contribution which would be brought by the candidates to the Board if he/she were selected as a Director.
 The Nomination Committee is of the view that the current composition of the Board has achieved the objectives set in the above board diversity policy.